 The best part of college football is the amount of ingenuity and creativity that coaches can cook up.
 The collegiate game is full of unique offenses and gigantic numbers that makes the game a destination for fans from all over the country.
 Fan bases love their team, and they love it even more when coaches dig deep into their playbooks and bust out the best trick play they’ve got.

 You never see them coming, but you almost never forget them.
 When some situations demand a conservative call, it’s the perfect time to throw something out that your opponent will never expect.
 Rivals embarrass each other with them and underdogs score once-in-a-generation upsets thanks to them.
-These 11 trick plays come in all shapes and sizes, and almost every one of them is sure to be copied by another team looking to surprise their opponent.
+These 11 trick plays come in all shapes and sizes, and from flea flickers to fake spikes, almost every one of them is sure to be copied by another team looking to surprise their opponent.

 11. Cincinnati’s Jump Pass

 Facing Syracuse in November 2012, the Cincinnati Bearcats went deep in their bag of tricks for this play.
 Running back George Winn took a handoff up the middle and, right before hitting the line, jumped and tossed a pass to the free-running Travis Kelce, who rumbled 37-yards for the touchdown.
 The Bearcats took that momentum and never looked back, winning the game 35-24.